Azure/azure-sdk-for-net/doc/DataPlaneCodeGeneration/Autorest_DataPlane_Quickstart.md

 - Install Visual Studio 2022 (Community or higher) and make sure you have the [latest updates](https://www.visualstudio.com/).
   - Need at least .NET Framework 4.6.1 and 4.7 development tools
-  - Install the **.NET Core cross-platform development** workloads in VisualStudio
+  - Install the **.NET Core cross-platform development** workloads in Visual Studio
 - Install **.NET 6.0 SDK** for your specific platform. (or a higher version)
 - Install the latest version of [git](https://git-scm.com/downloads)
 - Install [PowerShell](https://docs.microsoft.com/powershell/scripting/install/installing-powershell), version 7 or higher.